ibm-maximo-dev/maximo-swift-restclient/README.md

 poRes.update(jo: poObj, properties: nil) //This creates a POLINE with <i>polinenum</i> 1.
 ```

+At this point, we should now have a PO with a single POLINE with <i>polinenum</i> 1.

 * Build PO object hierarchy for adding a new child object

 ```swift